Rs306/Team3_Final_Project/README.md

 # Team_3 final_project

 This is a Streamlit-based document assistant application that allows users to upload PDF files and interact with their contents using a conversational interface.
 The chatbot answers questions strictly based on the uploaded documents and includes page number citations.
 If the answer cannot be found, it politely informs the user.
+If you want more than just a direct answer, you can also enable the creative chatbot with reliable relevant information by simply clicking on the choice box!

 ## Features